 - Unconditional admission to the college.
 Apply for admissions here.

-- Submit online program application prior to May 1 for Fall start or September 1 for Spring start.
+- Submit online program application prior to May 10 for Fall start.

 - Submit supporting documents to the Admissions Office by the deadline:

 - Official transcripts from other colleges

 - Official ACT score (with a minimum composite score of 18 on the national or residual test)

 - Must have at least a 2.5 GPA on a 4.0 scale on general education courses